supahcraig/redpanda_basics/Benchmarking.md

 ### Dave V's Current Fork

 Dave Voutila has put some additional tuning in to help with large numbers of producers.
+It is currently in the speedy branch (as of 3/21/24)

 ```
 git clone https://github.com/voutilad/openmessaging-benchmark.git
+cd openmessaging-benchmark
+git checkout speedy
 ```

 ---